herrickfung/indimap/README.md

-# The IndiMap Python Library
+# IndiMap
-This repo provides the IndiMap Python library, a library designed for analyzing and mapping individual differences in human behavior onto convolutional neural networks in perceptual decision-making tasks.
+This repo provides the IndiMap library, a Python library designed for analyzing and mapping individual differences in human behavior onto convolutional neural networks in perceptual decision-making tasks.

 ## Python Dependencies
 To use the IndiMap library, ensure the following Python dependencies are installed: